-ONE of the great advocates of his generation was educated in Helensburgh and spent his retirement at Cairndhu, the mansion on the seafront which is now a care home and was for many years until 1984 a popular hotel, then became a care home, and in 2021 is being converted into flats with new houses in the grounds.
+ONE of the great advocates of his generation was educated in Helensburgh and spent his retirement at Cairndhu, the mansion on the seafront which was for many years until 1984 a popular hotel, then became a care home, and in 2021 is being converted into flats with new houses in the grounds.

 Alexander Ure, first Baron Strathclyde, was the second son of John Ure (1824-1901), flour merchant and a distinguished Lord Provost of Glasgow, and his wife, Isabella, who built Cairndhu to be the family home.

 He was born in Glasgow on February 24 1853, and educated at Larchfield Academy — in those days an all age school — and at Glasgow University, where he graduated MA in 1872, BL in 1874, and LLB in 1878.
 He was made an honorary LLD by the university in 1907.

 In 1878 he was admitted to the Faculty of Advocates and began his career at the Scottish bar.
 The next year he married Margaret McDowall, daughter of Thomas Steven, a Glasgow iron merchant.
 They had one daughter, who died in 1918.

 His career took off quickly thanks to his influential connections with the west of Scotland, the source of most of the lucrative commercial litigations in the Parliament House, and a natural gift of robust and telling advocacy.

 After only four years of junior practice he was called to the bar in 1878.
 For the next ten years he was a lecturer in constitutional law and history at Glasgow University, but this appointment, which did not require him to live in the city, did not interfere with his professional progress.